-Cavers reasons that a state's system of tort law is designed to safeguard the health and safety of people within its bounds and that the system of physical and financial protection would be impaired if a person who enters the territory were not subject to its law.
-He then argues that since a state's plan of financial protection for the victims of violations of its standards includes the civil liability of the violator, the fact that the violator would be held to a lower standard of care or of damage in his home state are matters of little consequence to the state of injury.
-Since all states realize
+Cavers reasons that a state's system of tort law is designed to safeguard the health and safety of people within its bounds and that the system of physical and financial protection would be impaired if a person who enters the territory were not subject to its laws.
+He then argues that since a state's plan of financial protection for the victims of violations of its standards includes the civil liability of the violator, the fact that the violator would be held to a lower standard of care or of damages in his home state are matters of little consequence to the state of injury.
+Since all states realize this need to maintain the integrity of their rules providing for physical and financial protection each state would wisely defer to the state of injury in a true conflict case, if the state of injury had a higher standard of conduct or financial protection.12